asyncapi/asyncapi-react/docs/development/releasing.md

 ## Overview

-Read the document to find out how to release new version of library and/or playground, and create release notes.
+Read the document to find out how to:
+- Release a new version of the library or playground
+- Create release notes

-## Publish library
+## Publish the library

-To publish new version of library, please run following commands:
+To publish a new version of the library, run the following commands:

 ```
 $ npm version {version_kind} -m "Upgrade to %s for reasons: {reason}"
 ```
-where:
+The script uses these parameters:
-- `{version_kind}` - version of release (available [https://docs.npmjs.com/cli/version.html#synopsis](versions)).
+- `{version_kind}` is a version of the release.
+See the available [versions](https://docs.npmjs.com/cli/version.html#synopsis).
-- `{reason}` - short description of incoming changes in release.
+- `{reason}` is a short description of the incoming changes in the release.

-**NOTE:** If you have problem with publishing, please contact with administration of repository.
+**NOTE:** If you have any publishing issues, contact the repository administrators.

-## Publish playground app
+## Publish the playground application

-[Playground application](https://www.asyncapi.com/asyncapi-react/) is hosted on [GitHub Pages](https://pages.github.com/).
-To publish new version of playground application run following command at [playground](../../playground) directory:
+The [playground application](https://www.asyncapi.com/asyncapi-react/) is hosted on [GitHub Pages](https://pages.github.com/).
+To publish its new version, run the following command in the [playground](../../playground) directory:

 ```
 $ npm run publish:upstream
 ```

-You can also publish playground app at yours github profile by command:
+You can also publish the playground app with your GitHub profile using this command:

 ```
 $ npm run publish:origin
 ```

-**NOTE:** If you have problem with publishing, please contact with administration of repository.
+**NOTE:** If you have any publishing issues, contact the repository administrators.

 ## Release notes